Mayne Pharma Erythromycin (Erythromycin)

 - convulsions (fits)

-- severe abdominal cramps, stomach cramps or pain
+- severe abdominal, stomach cramps or pain

 Important Warnings